 Team Move For Hunger

 Team Move For Hunger is a national network of runners and walkers who make a commitment to turn their miles into meals.
-Members of Team Move For Hunger dedicate their performance in road races – from 5Ks to full marathons – to the 42 million Americans who are struggling to find their next meal.
+Members of Team Move For Hunger dedicate their performance in road races – from 5Ks to ultramarathons – to the 41 million Americans who are struggling to find their next meal.
 Team Move For Hunger’s support provides us with the resources we need to continue rescuing food during the moving process and will allow us to help hundreds of people hold food drives in communities all across the country this year.
 Since 2014, Team Move For Hunger has raised more than $280,000 to support our programs.

 |Fundraising Goal||Team Swag|

 One of the great things about being a member of Team Move For Hunger is that you don’t have to go it alone.
 Check out our library of training and fundraising resources for the tips and strategies that will put you on the path to success.
 Have a question that you don’t see covered?
 Just contact our Team Captain Emily.
 She’s here to help you every step of the way.

 - Whether it’s due to an injury, illness, or personal reasons, most long-term runners have had periods of inactivity...Regardless of your body type, gender or age, our bodies all have differences.
 We’re all unique – no human bo...It’s no secret that exercise is good for the body.
 Our ancestors lived by chasing their dinner, hence the reason w...You’ve signed up to fundraise for Move For Hunger – awesome!
 We are so thankful for your support.
 While it...Just like other sporting good equipment companies, running and walking products sometimes promote improved performance b...